 Bottas will start the 100km Sprint from the front of the grid, ahead of title contenders Hamilton and Verstappen.

-Practice 2 - Italian
+Result Free practice 2 - Italian

 |Results are being loaded...|